Best Cheap TVs 2019: Want a new TV that doesn’t cost the earth? Then you’ve come to the right place.

-If you’re looking for a 4K performer under a £1000 then a good shout is the Philips 55PUS6753, which also features the brand’s marvelous Ambilight lighting system.
+If you’re looking for a 4K performer under a £1000 then a good shout is Cello’s C55SFS4K QLED, which is able to run the Sky Q app without the need for a Sky Q box.
 What about something smaller and cheaper?
 Hisense’s A6200 is an impressive performer in that regard for around £400.
-If you can push above a £1000, an OLED TV is a possibility in LG’s OLED55B8PLA.
+If you can push your budget above £1000, an OLED TV is a possibility in LG’s OLED55B8PLA.

 1. Hisense A6200

 Solid performance and video streaming services for under £400

 - Exceptional value

 - HDR very limited

 Hisense continue to offer solid features at a competitive price, as shown by the A6200.

 Or to give it its full name, the H50A600UK.
 It sports an old-school look in terms of design and while it lacks frills, it’s more than adequate for the price.

 Connections are decent with three HDMI 2.0 inputs included.
 You’re not short of video services either, with 4K HDR versions of Netflix, Amazon, YouTube and Rakuten.
 Freeview Play provides access to UK catch-up services, with the iPlayer app supporting 4K and HLG.
 The panel is a direct LED backlight, uncommon at this price.
 It’s capable of respectable black levels and bright, colourful images with SDR content.

 Viewing angles are compromised though, and the set’s HDR performance is limited.
 Audio quality is competent enough, but consider investing in a soundbar to beef it up.
 If you’re a gamer, input lag is measured at around 24ms.